ELITR/pseudonymizer/psan/tool/README.md

 #### Configuration ####

-You have to add this variable to `.env` file.
+You have to add the path to a valid model using an environmental variable in the `.env` file in the project root.

 ```
-NER_MODEL=./model.ner # Location of NER language model
+NER_MODEL=./instance/model.ner # Location of NER language model
 ```